 '''

 Configuration dmConfig = Configuration.standard()

 .setKeyAndSite("XXX-XXX-XXX-XXX-","XXX XXX")

-.setOpenOfficeLocation("/opt/OpenOffice4");
+.setOpenOfficeLocation("C:/Program Files/LibreOffice");

+SystemManager.initialise(dmConfig);

 '''

-SystemManager.initialise(dmConfig);

-In general you can use the default properties provided with the Docmosis distribution and will only need to set the value for the license and the location of the OpenOffice or LibreOffice install.
+In general, you can use the default properties provided with the Docmosis distribution.
+You will only need to set the value for the license and the location of the LibreOffice installation.